alist-org/docs/docs/guide/drivers/onedrive_app.md

 1. Register an application, choose the type yourself, it is recommended to choose the third

-2. Redirect URL (callback parameter), select Web as the type, and fill in the parameters：**https://entra.microsoft.com/TokenAuthorize**，Otherwise, it will not be able to authorize later
+2. Redirect URL (callback parameter), select Web as the type, and fill in the parameters **https://entra.microsoft.com/TokenAuthorize** ,Otherwise, it will not be able to authorize later
 3. After filling out, click on the registration below and you can see it after jumping<Badge text="client ID" type="info" vertical="middle" />

 ![onedriveapp](/img/drivers/onedrive_app/onedrive_app1.png)